danlz/StarterKit-JavaFX-main/README.md

 # StarterKit-JavaFX-main

-Template project for the StarterKit-JavaFX training.
+Template repository for the StarterKit-JavaFX training.